 Archbishop Allen Vigneron stepped around the altar and came forward to meet Miriam.
 She was now perfectly steady and composed.

 He held the host before her eyes.
 Her hands were folded, her chin was high, and she met the gaze of her Beloved directly and simply.

 Her Beloved came to dwell within her.

-At the end of Mass, Kim, Oscar’s team member from the previous year, came sailing across the front of the pews and we swept each other into an enormous, long-awaited hug.
+At the end of Mass, Kim, Oscar’s team member from our 2017 pilgrimage, came sailing across the front of the pews and we swept each other into an enormous, long-awaited hug.
 “Hi, Miriam, I’m Kim,” she introduced herself, barely pausing before grabbing Miriam up into a hug of her own.
 “I know we’ve never met, but I know your brother Oscar, and your mom has told me all about you.
 Congratulations on your First Communion!”

 “Thank you,” Miriam answered her sweetly and evenly.
 If she was still cold, she was perfectly indifferent to it now, behaving like a princess in a receiving line.

 We snapped some photos and headed back to the hotel for lunch.
 After we arrived, we met up with Don and Cynthia Wilkinson, the Austin region’s hospitaller (chairperson).
 “The malades and companions have a special lunchtime program,” Cynthia told us.
 “Why don’t we head out and get lunch on the town instead to celebrate?”